prensisahu/WindowsForms/README.md

 This is a Windows Forms application built using **Visual Studio 2022** that demonstrates **CRUD (Create, Read, Update, Delete)** operations.
 The application allows users to enter a **ID, Name, and Age** and perform database operations seamlessly.

 ## Features
-- Insert new user records
+- Insert new records
 - Update existing records
-- Delete user records
+- Delete records
 - Search by ID
 - User-friendly Windows Forms interface